-Attention Newark, New Jersey Residents with Stryker Hip Implants!
-Stryker Corporation has recently agreed to a 1.4 billion dollar settlement in its litigation over its Stryker Rejuvenate and Stryker ABGII Hip Implants.
-Take time to get fully informed about the Stryker Hip Master Settlement Agreement...
+Stryker Hip Settlement Alert for Newark, New Jersey Residents - there has been a 1.4 billion dollar settlement in the Stryker Hip Implant MDL.
+Please take the time to get fully informed about the Stryker Master Settlement Agreement.

 When You Have Been Harmed by the Stryker Rejuvenate / Stryker ABGII Hip Recalls